Supernova1744/Vision.rs/README.md

 This command creates the necessary Python files based on your gRPC `.proto` definitions.

+**Note:** To utilize CUDA acceleration in this repository, ensure that your system has **CUDA 12.x** and **cuDNN 9.x** installed.
+Compatibility between CUDA and cuDNN versions is crucial for optimal performance.
+For detailed compatibility information, refer to [NVIDIA's support matrix](https://docs.nvidia.com/deeplearning/cudnn/backend/latest/reference/support-matrix.html).

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or submit a pull request.